ernstlab/CNEP/README.md

-# CNEP
+# CNEP and CSS-CNEP
-The Constrained Non-Exonic Predictor (CNEP) provides a score of evidence that each base of the genome in a constrained non-exonic base from information within large-scale collections of epigenomic and transcription factor binding data.
-The method was applied to the human genome using over ten thousand features defined from such data.
+The Constrained Non-Exonic Predictor (CNEP) provides a score for each base of the genome of evidence that the base is in a constrained non-exonic element from information within large-scale collections of epigenomic and transcription factor binding data.
+The method was applied to the human genome using over sixty thousand features defined from such data.

+The Conservation Signature Score by CNEP (CSS-CNEP) is a score for each base of the genome of its expected CNEP based on the ConsHMM conservation state annotation and overlapping constrained element annotations of the base.

-## CNEP predictions
+## CNEP and CSS-CNEP predictions
-CNEP predictions for the human genome (hg19) is available in BigWig format (.bw) [here](https://ernst.cass.idre.ucla.edu/public/CNEP/cnep.bw) or in Wig format (.wig) by chromosome [here](https://ernst.cass.idre.ucla.edu/public/CNEP/WIGFILES_BYCHROM/).
+CNEP predictions for the human genome (hg19) is available in BigWig format (.bw) [here](https://ernst.cass.idre.ucla.edu/public/CNEP/cnep.bw) or in Wig format (.wig) by chromosome [here](https://ernst.cass.idre.ucla.edu/public/CNEP/CNEP_WIGFILES_BYCHROM/).
 Input files used to generate the predictions are available [here](https://ernst.cass.idre.ucla.edu/public/CNEP/INPUTFILES/).
+CSS-CNEP predictions for the human genome (hg19) is available in BigWig format (.bw) [here](https://ernst.cass.idre.ucla.edu/public/CNEP/css_cnep.bw) or in Wig format (.wig) by chromosome [here](https://ernst.cass.idre.ucla.edu/public/CNEP/CSSCNEP_WIGFILES_BYCHROM/).

 ## Running CNEP